JayJarosz/Guides/Manveers_Thundroid/README.md

 * I wanted to jump into bonus stuff like Tor and a web interface.

 So with that in mind, I created my own guide.
 At first it was private and for my own use.
 I used it kind of like a journal of sorts to try to better understand what I was doing in Stadicus' guide, to document issues I ran into (and the solutions that worked), and to keep track of the tweaks I made.
 I later realized that this could be useful for other newbies to see, so I polished it up a bit and made it public.

+## Contact

+If you have any questions or feedback about this guide, you can message me on [earn.com](https://earn.com/manveer/referral/?a=q2zsrtda8fkd8adl) or on [ProtonMail](mailto:manveer.jarosz@pm.me).